12 Reasons to Visit Saxon Switzerland National Park [in 2025]

 8. Rock climbing opportunities

 If you are passionate about rock climbing, Saxon Switzerland National Park offers many opportunities to practice.
-With around 1,100 free-standing sandstone rocks that you can climb, there is definitely enough choice, each of them offering breathtaking views.
+With around 1,100 free-standing sandstone rocks that you can climb, there is definitely enough choice, each offering breathtaking views.

 9. Stay fit on the hiking trails

 There are around 1,200 kilometers of designated hiking trails through a variety of landscapes, from forests to valleys and rock formations.
 These trails will satisfy each person’s needs and abilities.
-There are shorter and flat ones for beginners and also steep and complex ones for experienced hikers.
+There are shorter and flatter ones for beginners and also steep and complex ones for experienced hikers.

-10. Breathe pure air
+10. Breathe Fresh, Unpolluted air

 Saxon Switzerland National Park is almost entirely covered in forest, with only a few small villages here and there.
-Enjoy the clean unpolluted air, take some deep breaths, and fill your lungs with oxygen.
+Enjoy the clean, unpolluted air, take some deep breaths, and fill your lungs with oxygen.

 11. Relax in thermal waters